Is Morgan Stanley (MS) a Keeper?

-Morgan Stanley (NYSE:MS) went up by 0.11% from its latest closing price compared to the recent 1-year high of $105.95.
-The company’s stock price has collected 0.49% of gains in the last five trading sessions.
-Press Release reported 5 hours ago that TaskUs Announces Closing of Upsized Secondary Offering of Class A Common Stock
+Morgan Stanley (NYSE:MS) went up by 0.27% from its latest closing price compared to the recent 1-year high of $105.95.
+The company’s stock price has collected 0.96% of gains in the last five trading sessions.
+Press Release reported on 10/29/21 that Morgan Stanley Infrastructure Partners Completes Investment in SpecialtyCare

 Is It Worth Investing in Morgan Stanley (NYSE :MS) Right Now?

-Morgan Stanley (NYSE:MS) scored a price-to-earnings ratio above its average ratio, recording 13.01 x from its present earnings ratio.
+Morgan Stanley (NYSE:MS) scored a price-to-earnings ratio above its average ratio, recording 13.12 x from its present earnings ratio.
 Plus, the 36-month beta value for MS is at 1.55.
+Opinions of the stock are interesting as 16 analysts out of 29 who provided ratings for Morgan Stanley declared the stock was a “buy,” while 3 rated the stock as “overweight,” 9 rated it as “hold,” and 0 as “sell.”

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.